15 Nutritious Blue Zone Recipes For Every Meal Of The Day

 It's not only about how long but how well the world's Blue Zone centenarians live.
 Beyond opting for daily lifestyle practices that promote well-being—staying active, implementing stress-reducing techniques, maintaining a strong sense of purpose, family, and community—food is at the heart of any recipe for longevity.

-In Blue Zones founder and longevity expert Dan Buettner's words, "If you want to live to a healthy 100, eat like healthy people who've lived to 100."
 From focusing on whole, plant-based foods to showing gratitude before a meal, the world's longest-lived people can teach us a thing or two about bringing more Blue to our everyday lives—and plates.

 A quick refresher: What is the Blue Zone Diet?